ncmoliver/ai-case-study/README.md

 ## Business Activities

 **What specific problem is the company or project trying to solve?**<br><br>
     *The company is solving the problem of providing real-time statistics and analytics.
 In doing so, this has the potential to change the dynamics of in-game, real-time, decisions.
-These decisions range from providing coaches with live data and stats and custom reports in an instance.
-Players can see their individual results, box score, and leaderboards.
-Fans can follow their favorite player during games from anywhere.*
+        * Coaches: Provided with live data and stats and custom reports in an instance.
+        * Players can see their individual results, box score, and leaderboards.
+        * Fans can follow their favorite player during games from anywhere.*

 **Who is the company's intended customer?
 Is there any information about the market size of this set of customers?**<br><br>
     *ShotTrackers intended customers are basketball teams, ranging from amateur to professional.
 The market size of the basketball industry as a whole is valued at $986.79M in 2023 and is expected to reach $1546.35M by the end of 2030.
 This includes manufacturing and distribution of basketball-related gear, clothing, accessories, and the planning and marketing of basketball-related events.*